erasme/rectoverso/README.md

 - document how to set up the screen vertically
 - check everything in the github depot (desciption/actions/projects...
 - img folder -> what is used ?

-Only tested on linux Ubuntu (shall work on other linux though).

-todo save the old node.js application version in a different branch.

 ## TODO